zsoltibaba37/ovi/README.md

 ### Version

+- Added file format check.
 - Big modification.
-Now it takes the data from the ovi.txt file.
+Now it takes all data from the ovi.txt file.
+(Dates and quotes)

 ---

-2022-10-07
+2022-10-08